 When does bargaining start?

-Our existing terms and conditions of employment remain frozen in place until a new collective agreement comes into effect.
-The new agreement may have retroactive measures.
+Existing terms and conditions of employment, such as pay, benefits, and hours of work, remain frozen in place until the first collective agreement comes into effect.
+The finalized agreement may have retroactive measures.

 How will I get updates during bargaining?